Pabau GO app

 • Any side effects noted (appetite suppression, insomnia, headache, mood changes, rebound irritability)

-This data directly supports clinical decision-making.
-If onset takes 60 minutes but the patient needs focus within 30 minutes of school start, timing the dose earlier is indicated.
-If wear-off occurs at 3 PM and the patient needs coverage until 6 PM, an extended-release formulation or afternoon booster may be warranted.
+This kind of ADHD medication monitoring directly supports clinical decisions.
+If onset takes 60 minutes but the patient needs focus within 30 minutes of the school day starting, timing the dose earlier is indicated.
+If wear-off occurs at 3 PM and the patient needs coverage until 6 PM, an extended-release formulation or an afternoon booster may be warranted.

 Sensitive clinical and privacy considerations

 Important disclaimers: An ADHD symptom tracker is a monitoring tool, not a diagnostic tool.
-Diagnosis requires formal assessment by a qualified clinician and often standardized instruments (e.g., ASRS-v1.1 for adults).
+Diagnosis requires formal assessment by a qualified clinician and often standardized instruments (for example, the ASRS-v1.1 for adults).
 The tracker supports ongoing treatment evaluation, not initial diagnosis.

-When deploying a tracker for pediatric patients, clinicians must ensure parental or guardian consent and involvement.
-Children and teens should not manage symptom tracking entirely independently without adult oversight.
+When deploying a tracker for pediatric patients, clinicians must secure parental or guardian consent and involvement.
+Children and teens should not manage symptom tracking entirely on their own without adult oversight.

-If the tracker is stored digitally within a practice management system, ensure HIPAA or GDPR compliance (depending on jurisdiction).
+If the tracker is stored digitally within a practice management system, make sure it meets HIPAA or GDPR requirements, depending on your jurisdiction.
 Patient symptom data and medication notes are protected health information.
 Use encrypted transmission and storage, and limit access to authorized clinical staff only.
 Digital forms within practice management systems handle this compliance automatically, whereas paper trackers or shared cloud documents require manual data governance.

 Digital forms.

-Get in touch with our practice management team to see how digital forms can streamline symptom data collection and automatically populate patient charts.
-By digitizing your tracking workflow, you eliminate paper shuffling, reduce data entry errors, and ensure clinicians always have the latest symptom record at their fingertips.
+Get in touch with our practice management team to see how digital forms can streamline symptom data collection and populate patient charts automatically.
+Digitizing your tracking workflow removes the paper shuffling, cuts data entry errors, and keeps the latest symptom record in front of clinicians during the visit.

 Book a demo to see how Pabau’s clinical documentation tools support ADHD monitoring and treatment planning.